Daniel-K-Ivanov/notes-on-software-architecture/README.md

 - Small is not always beautiful
 - Centralised responsibility hurts
 - Lack of standartization leads to vast differences in API style, formats, documentation etc -> which creates needles extra work.
+- You cannot decide to not have architecture; if you don't actively create it, be prepared to deal with the one that emerges